RubinoD1/Reading-Matters-Book-API-/readme.md

 "Books on Wooden Shelves Inside Library" by: [ Stanislav Kondratiev](https://www.pexels.com/@technobulka/)

 ## About

-- Uses Google Books API

-- Netlify for hosting and Netlify functions to retrieve API data

-- Categories: title, author, publisher, subject and ISBN.

-- **ISBN search is finicky -- ensure a valid ISBN number is being used.**

-- Max search allowed by Google Books API is 40 results.

-- Book info includes: Book cover, book title, author, description, categories, rating, publisher, publication date, page count.
+Reading Matters makes use of the Google Book API to search for books based on title, author, publisher, subject, or ISBN.
+Book information that is retrieved includes a book cover image, book title, author, description, categories, rating, publisher, publication date, and page count.

+The API calls retrive info for 40 search results, which is the max allowed search results for the Google Book API.

 ## Screenshots

+<center> Desktop</center>
+&nbsp;

 ![Home Page Desktop](./src/assets/images/screenshots/home%20page%20desktop.png)
 <!-- &nbsp; adds space between images -->